ProxymanApp/atlantis/README.md

 ## Troubleshooting
 ### 1. I could not see any request from Atlantis on Proxyman app?
-For some reason, Bonjour service might not be able to find Proxyman app.
+For some reason, Bonjour service might not be able to find the Proxyman app.

-=> Make sure your iOS devices and the Mac are in the **same Wifi Network** or connect to your Mac with **USB Cable**
+=> Make sure your iOS devices and the Mac are in the **same Wi-Fi network** or connect to your Mac with **USB Cable**

-=> Please use `Atlantis.start(hostName: "_your_host_name")` version to explicitly tell Atlantis connect to your Mac.
+=> Please use `Atlantis.start(hostName: "_your_host_name")` version to explicitly tell Atlantis to connect to your Mac.

-### 2. I could not use Debugging Tools on Atlantis's requests?
+### 2. I could not use Debugging Tools on Atlantis's requests.
 Atlantis is built for inspecting the Network, not debugging purposes.
 If you would like to use Debugging Tools, please consider using a normal HTTP Proxy